Innovation at speed: Are you making it happen, or just skating along?

 Lastly, realize that there is data on the cloud that augments your current view and can allow for better insights by combining customer data with independent purchase histories of your client.
 When solving an analytics issue, it often can mean thinking about the data you have as well as your knowledge gaps and dream data.
 What would you like to know to solve this problem that you don’t know today?

 Innovation at speed and innovation at scale are both essential to the success of your business.
 While you do have to ensure the technology you bring on board can scale, you need to move quickly to keep your competitive edge.
-Rather than leisurely skating along your digital reinvention journey, make sure that you measure what matters, confirm data visibility, consider the cloud for all of your data needs, and zoom passed your competitors.
+Rather than leisurely skating along your digital reinvention journey, make sure that you measure what matters, confirm data visibility, consider the cloud for all of your data needs, and zoom past your competitors.